ProjectBorealis/UEGitPlugin/README.md

 Developed and contributed by Sébastien Rombauts 2014-2018 (sebastien.rombauts@gmail.com)
 <a href="https://www.paypal.me/SRombauts" title="Pay Me a Beer!
 Donate with PayPal :)"><img src="https://www.paypalobjects.com/webstatic/paypalme/images/pp_logo_small.png" width="118"></a>

+(not affiliated with Project Borealis, which has added further improvements)

 - First version of the plugin has been **integrated by default in UE4.7 in "beta version"**.
 - This is a developement fork named "**Git LFS 2**" adding File Locks supported by Github.